weronikakolodziej/travelmate/README.md

 ```

 Without these credentials, the app will run in demo mode with mock data for a few example cities.

+6.
+Before this will work, you'll need to:

+Go to the Google Cloud Console https://console.cloud.google.com/
+Create a new project or select an existing one
+Enable the following APIs:
+Maps JavaScript API
+Places API
+Create credentials (API key) for these APIs
+Replace YOUR_GOOGLE_MAPS_API_KEY in the .env file with your actual API key

 ## Usage